shashankp28/soi-space-ds/GUI/README.md

 # Summer of Innovation 2022 Space Data Science

+### This software is shared under GNU General Public License.

 ## Team Kepler

 This is a standalone web-app used for classification of planetary data.
 The web-app can be setup by following the shown steps.